mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Real Time Updater

-**Definition**:
-The ingestion message is the message that allows us to mantain the Projections synchronized with the Source Databases since it contains the data of each record that gets inserted, updated or deleted.
+**Description**: The ingestion message is the message that allows us to mantain the Projections synchronized with the Source Databases since it contains the data of each record that gets inserted, updated or deleted.

 When entering our systems, the message is read by the [Kafka Message Adapter](/fast_data/configuration/realtime_updater/common.md#kafka-adapters-kafka-messages-format) of the Real Time Updater, which uses it to update the Projections.